carpentries/instructor-training/_episodes/09-mindset.md

 > This exercise should take about 5 minutes.
 {: .challenge}

-If you recognize aspects of the fixed mindset in yourself, don't panic!
+If you recognize aspects of the fixed mindset in yourself, do not panic!
 Like everything else, a growth mindset can be learned.
 We're going to talk about some strategies that will help you promote a growth mindset in your learners and yourself.

 ## Praise Influences Mindset